Eyes (song)

-"Eyes" is a song by American pop singer Donna Summer, released as the third and final single from her twelfth studio album Cats Without Claws (1984).
+"Eyes" is a song by American pop singer Donna Summer, taken from her twelfth studio album Cats Without Claws (1984).
 The song as written by Summer and Michael Omartian and produced by the latter.
-It was released on May 14, 1985 by Geffen Records (US) and Warner Bros.
+It was released as the album's third and final single on May 14, 1985 by Warner Bros.
 Records (UK).
-Edited in length from the original version on the album and remixed by John "Jellybean" Benitez, the single peaked at No. 97 for one week in the UK Singles Chart.
+Edited in length from the original version on the album and remixed by John "Jellybean" Benitez, the single peaked at No. 97 for one week in the UK singles chart.

 A remix of the calypso-ish "I'm Free" from the Cats Without Claws album was included on the B-side of the UK release of the "Eyes" 12" single.
 "I'm Free" was performed by Summer and her back-up band on a Dick Clark's American Bandstand 1984 Christmas special, and Soul Train, indicating that the song had originally been intended to be the next single.